adl5423/shrimpl-language/README.md

   * Parses command‑line arguments.
   * Provides `run`, `check`, and `diagnostics` modes.
+  * Initializes config, applies server overrides, and calls `init_global_orm` before starting the HTTP server.

 * **Language Server (`src/bin/shrimpl_lsp.rs`)**

   * Implements LSP features on top of the parser and docs modules.
+  * Powers all editor integrations, including the bundled VS Code extension binaries.

-This separation keeps language design and teaching concerns clear while allowing the runtime to grow with features like JWT auth, validation, types, and AI integration.
+This separation keeps language design and teaching concerns clear while allowing the runtime to grow with features like JWT auth, validation, types, AI integration, and now a minimal but useful persistence layer.

 ---